tyconsulting/blog.tyang.github.io/_posts/2014-07-06-using-external-knowledge-base-opsmgr.md

 08. <strong>No additional configuration is required on OpsMgr operators PCs.</strong> Well, it is probably more complicated to setup a SharePoint Wiki than to install all required components on a PC to enable Company KB editing. but the good thing is, you only need to do it once.

-<strong>09. it is easy to extend your external KB solution to other OpsMgr management groups.</strong> i.e. If you would like to use “ResearchThis!”, all you have to do is to import the ResearchThis MP, which only contains few console tasks.
+<strong>09. it is easy to extend your external KB solution to other OpsMgr management groups.</strong> i.e. If you would like to use "ResearchThis!", all you have to do is to import the ResearchThis MP, which only contains few console tasks.
 <h3>How To Setup an External Knowledge Base</h3>
 Well, it depends on what type of system you’d like to implement.
 I don’t think anyone can write a single guide to cover it.
 Having said that, there are few examples out there we can refer to: